cfal/shoes/README.md

 ## Examples

-Here's an example of running a WSS (websocket over TLS) server, with vmess and shadowsocks available at different paths:
+Here's an example of running a WSS vmess and shadowsocks server, with all requests routed through a SOCKS proxy:

 ```yaml
 # Listen on all IPv4 interfaces, port 443 (HTTPS)